 Hey everyone!
-We already miss the Dalton Highway!
+I already miss the Dalton Highway!
 (The haul road)

-Daryl has a lot of footage that he has gotten with the cameras over the last few months of driving the Dalton Highway in winter.
-Since his truck got shut down a couple of weeks ago, we have been working on finding a program that would work for us to start putting better stuff together for you guys, which is long overdue.
+I have a lot of footage that I have gotten with the cameras over the last few months of driving the Dalton Highway in winter.
+Since my truck got shut down a couple of weeks ago, we have been working on finding a program that would work for us to start putting better stuff together for you guys, which is long overdue.

 Once you get out of Fairbanks, here are some places to stop as you get further away from the population: